 In the opening hour, a Young Gideon led Rossi to realize that Everett Lynch aka the Chameleon’s endgame involved his father, Delvin, who is a salty ol’ something-something.
 Everett’s mother Roberta, however, sweet-talked her way to a parole and got to Delvin first, gunning him down… a lot… to rob her son of the glory.
 Rossi arranged to meet up with Lynch, “alone” (though with sniper cover), to discuss their current standoff, seeing as Lynch has an old flame’s daughter hidden away at his latest digs, and at risk of diabetic shock.
 Upon reaching an impasse, Lynch slipped away into the woods and disappeared — but resurfaced not long after at his current home.
 FBI and SWAT soon had the place surrounded, as Lynch found himself in a new standoff, with his gun-waving mother.

 Roberta negotiated the diabetic teen’s safe release, after which the team realized — too late — that she might have murder-suicide tendencies.
 And sure enough, just then, the entire house went blammo, knocking Reid to the ground, hard.
-Reid came to with his head ringing, but seemed OK later upon arriving home… until, that is, his brain got to crunching the likelihood that Lunch in fact escaped the explosion, after setting it off himself and fleeing via a tunnel.
+Reid came to with his head ringing, but seemed OK later upon arriving home… until, that is, his brain got to crunching the likelihood that Lynch in fact escaped the explosion, after setting it off himself and fleeing via a tunnel.
 Coupled with his injury, that brain activity triggered inter-cranial hemorrhaging, and Reid passed out on the floor, with the rest of the BAU unaware.

 The series finale itself opened with Reid reporting to work, business as usual, where he got caught up in a Season 1 exchange between his younger self, Derek, Elle, Hotch and Gideon.
 Reid went chasing after Gideon and wound up in Garcia’s office, except the blonde woman minding the computer was dearly departed section chief Erin Strauss.
 She shared Reid’s diagnosis and assured him he is not schizophrenic like his mother.
 Rather, his unconscious self is on a “journey,” one which will present temptations.
 First and foremost, Reid next ran into George Foyet aka the Reaper, who fancied himself “the beginning of the BAU’s end” and taunted the agent about the six colleagues felled by the explosion at Lynch’s hideout.